Kathryn Plummer

-Kathryn Rose Plummer (born October 16, 1998) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and the Italian club Imoco Volley.
+Kathryn Rose Plummer Boden (born October 16, 1998) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and the Turkish club Eczacıbaşı Dynavit.

 Early life

 Plummer was born to Kevin and Michelle Plummer and grew up in Aliso Viejo, California.
 She attended Aliso Niguel High School where she played volleyball and graduated in 2016.

 Career

 College

 Plummer was heavily recruited out of high school, getting her first scholarship offer in the 7th grade.
 She ultimately selected Stanford on a full athletic scholarship.
 While at Stanford, she helped Stanford win NCAA national championships in 2016, 2018 and 2019.
 She was named to the NCAA all-tournament team all three years, and won the Most Outstanding Player award in 2018 and 2019.
 As a freshman, she won National Freshman of the Year by the AVCA, and in 2017 and 2018 she was named the National Player of the Year.